stakater-archive/StakaterCloudDocs-Archived/content/sre/alerting/workload-application-alerts.md

 ## 1. Create ServiceMonitor for the application

+Service Monitor uses the service that is used by your application.
+Then Service Monitor scrapes metrics via that service.

 You need to define ServiceMonitor so, the application metrics can be scrapped.

 ServiceMonitor can be enabled in [Application Chart](https://github.com/stakater-charts/application).